The Top 10 Resume Mistakes to Avoid

 2. Not including keywords that match the job posting.
 Your resume should include the same keywords that appear in the job listing.
 If your resume doesn't have the right keywords, it most likely won't get noticed because you won't appear to be a strong fit for the job.

+3. An outdated resume will make you look obsolete.
+Your resume should be updated and targeted for every job you apply for.
+Be sure to update your skills section as well as your work history.
 Check to be sure that skills, especially the computer and technical skills, listed on your resume are current.

 4. Including too much information.
 Don't tell your readers everything about each job.
 Focus on the highlights; keep your document to one or two pages unless you are applying for a position within academic and research settings.
 (In that case, you might want to create a CV in place of a resume.)